 This course is designed to be one of the Capstone courses available for select STEM Academy students.
 It will offer students the opportunity to apply all of their STEM career-based skills developed throughout their high school career to a senior project of their choice and design.
 Selection of the final project will be done in collaboration with a faculty member who will be responsible for coordinating various design reviews and ensuring the accomplishment of key milestones as part of the project scope.
+Prior to the first day of class, students are responsible to submit a powerpoint of their desired project at the conceptual level that defines the problem with detailed requirements, demonstrates it is feasible, and also provide an overall cost estimate.
 The senior project should incorporate at least 2 of the 4 STEM fields of study (Science, Technology, Engineering, Mathematics) and if applicable serve some local community need or solve a real world problem.

-Students will also have the opportunity to visit other institutions and companies, as well as, mentor other STEM students in Engineering I as part of their experience.
+Students will participate in several job shadowing opportunities related to the STEM fields of interest and will be responsible for developing a poster session presentation describing those experiences to their peers and the A-STEM Academy faculty, There will also be opportunities to mentor other STEM students in Engineering I as part of their experience.